duckyPad/DuckStack/README.md

 |`FP ->`|Bottom (`F000`)|

-## TODO
+## To Change on C VM

-new opcode values
+* new opcode values
-new opcode names
+* new opcode names
-calling convention
+* calling convention
-single stack
+* single stack
-internal registers
+* internal registers
-PUSHC16 zero extension or sign extension?
+* PUSHC16 zero extension or sign extension?
-PUSHI POPI make sure little endian
+* PUSHI POPI make sure little endian
-binOPs: Signed or unsigned?
+* binOPs: Signed or unsigned?
-RSHIFT: logical or arithmetic? comparison instructions: signed or unsigned? new OLED instruction names generate PGV save flag on DSVM itself not compiler watch out for unused function return value clogging up stack, discard if no assign? in compiler one-byte duckyscript commands, rewrite upper byte lower byte to 2ndLSB and LSB. what does SP point to? next free byte or current entry? reserved variable to switch signed or unsigned mode?
+* RSHIFT: logical or arithmetic?
+* comparison instructions: signed or unsigned?
+* new OLED instruction names
+* generate PGV save flag on DSVM itself not compiler
+* watch out for unused function return value clogging up stack, discard if no assign? in compiler
+* one-byte duckyscript commands, rewrite upper byte lower byte to 2ndLSB and LSB.
+* what does SP point to? next free byte or current entry?
+* reserved variable to switch signed or unsigned mode?

 ## Changelog